visvig/vishalv.com/data/bookshelf/the-theoretical-minimum-qm.md

 readingPeriod: 30 Days
 rating: 5
 order: -1
-description: The best primer for taking quantum mechanics seriously without the hand-waving.
+description: "Susskind’s ‘Theoretical Minimum Series: Quantum Mechanics’ Review"
 image: /static/images/ttm-qm.jpg
 ---
 Always been a bit of a science geek, but my last real quantum encounter was with that _Black Mirror_ episode, _Joan is Awful_.
 Then, out of nowhere, I found myself deep in a book on quantum mechanics, a book that used to be just confusing jargon to me.
-Thanks to some college Li.   near Algebra, it’s started making sense.
+Thanks to some college Linear Algebra, it’s started making sense.
 It’s weirdly thrilling, to realize that quantum mechanics is not just sci-fi stuff — it’s real, and it’s so weird.

 ### What’s exactly “weird”?